 All together these are a marvelous breakfast treat — warm and sweet from the oven, and good for eating on the go, or at a leisurely breakfast with family.

 And one last note: For anyone who has ever had the cobblestone at Panera Bread, that muffin-shaped monkey bread of cinnamon, raisins, and citrus glaze, these are really an attempt to get them at home.
 I like these much better — they have all the right flavors, but they're not so teeth-achingly sweet.

 Apple Cinnamon Mini Monkey Breads

 1 1/2 pounds prepared pizza dough OR 1 batch dough (below), at room temperature

 Flour, for dusting the dough

 1/4 teaspoon salt

 2/3 cup mixed dried fruit, such a mix of raisins, currants, and cranberries

-2 small or 1 large apple, about 1/2 pound
+2 small or 1 large apple (about 8 ounces total)

 For the glaze: